kobylynskyi/graphql-java-codegen/plugins/gradle/README.md

 Later on you can call each task separately or together:

-* `gradlew clean graphqlCodegenService1 build`
+* `gradle clean graphqlCodegenService1 build`
-* `gradlew clean graphqlCodegenService2 build`
+* `gradle clean graphqlCodegenService2 build`
-* `gradlew clean graphqlCodegenService1 graphqlCodegenService2 build`
+* `gradle clean graphqlCodegenService1 graphqlCodegenService2 build`

 ### Convert generated Java classes to Kotlin classes